-This is the researcher space.
 Toledo's Attic is linked to several digital archives, library catalogs, and databases to support local history research.
 While traditional archives maintain rare book and manuscript collections, the growing volume of digital content provide access to historical collections of documents, photographs, and recordings.
-Although archival materials will never be completely digital, the wealth of information in the traditional media is well worth a visit (or many more) to the local libraries and archives.
+Archival materials will never be completely digital, but the wealth of information in the traditional media (paper, photos, film, and vinyls) is well worth visiting the local libraries and archives.
+This is your virtual carel with helpful links to archives, libraries, museums, and websites with credible historical information.
+Found a broken link?
+Please email us: firstname.lastname@example.org

 Links to Toledo-area libraries, archives, and their digital collections.